 5. Identify current issues in the development and management of cultural and heritage tourism products;

 6. Describe cultural and heritage tourism policy, planning and management issues;

 7. Explain cultural sustainability and sustainable tourism principles and practices;

 8. Demonstrate professional skills in cultural and heritage tourism management through the analysis, evaluation and synthesis of academic research with field observations.

-2. Theoretical perspectives that explain the role that tourism plays in the production, consumption and transformation of culture;
+- Analyse the role that tourism plays in the production and consumption of culture through global case studies;